 Reactful is an AI-driven marketing engine that allows you to automatically display personalized content based on user behavior.
 In this interview, CTO Roger Ruttimann explains how you can use AI to convert website traffic into paying customers.

 Please Describe the Company Background and its Evolution so Far.

 We expanded the team and took our mission further, from pure conversion to user engagement.
-Essentially, Reactful is there to guide users through the website by showing them the content that’s most relevant to them, based on their behaviour.
-By analyzing user behaviors and digital footprints, we can dynamically generate content that will engage them into performing the goals that the marketers have setup for them.
+Essentially, Reactful is there to guide users through the website by showing them the content that’s most relevant to them, based on their behavior.
+By analyzing user behaviors and digital footprints, we can dynamically generate content that will engage them in performing the goals that the marketers have set up for them.

 How Does Reactful Work?